-The Authority employed circa 995 full time equivalent employees at the end of March 2019, (approximately 973 full time equivalents), to deliver its services.
-Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue and Community Prevention work).
+The Authority employed circa 995 employees at the end of March 2019, (approximately 973 full time equivalents), to deliver its services.
+Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue, Community Prevention and Protection work).